anveshmuppeda/kubernetes/keda/seleniumgrid/seleniumgrid.md

 - And with that our application can now safely scale down our selenium browser deployments!

 #### Drain
 Distributor passes the drain command to the appropriate node identified by the node-id.
 To drain the Node directly, use the cuRL command enlisted below.
-Both endpoints are valid and produce the same result.
 Drain finishes the ongoing sessions before stopping the Node.
 ```
 cURL --request POST 'http://<node-URL>/se/grid/node/drain' --header 'X-REGISTRATION-SECRET;'
 ```